 The awareness day celebrates the achievements of women and pushes for gender parity in society

-Leading employment rights law firm, Thompsons Solicitors, is adding its voice to a global call to #PressForProgress on gender equality this International Women's Day (8 March 2018).
+Leading employment rights law firm, Thompsons Solicitors, is adding its voice to a global call for gender equality this International Women's Day (8 March 2019).

 Staff at Thompsons' UK network of offices are supporting the movement towards gender parity on International Women's Day, an annual awareness event that encourages global activism to ensure long-lasting change.

-This year, its campaign is #PressForProgress, following on from the recent Global Gender Gap Report, which predicted it would take 217 years for the world to reach gender parity – an unacceptable 50 years longer than was predicted in 2016.
+This year, its campaign is #BalanceforBetter, following on from the recent Global Gender Gap Report, which predicted that despite improving on last year’s result, it will still take 202 years for the world to reach gender parity.

 "At Thompsons, we are very proud of the fact that our Executive Board is gender-balanced, women make up almost three-quarters of our workforce and our LLP membership is 45.5 per cent women, well above the legal sector average of 30 percent."